Boostcom/bl-api-v3/source/includes/bl-api/v3/55_offers_admin.md

 # <a name="v3-offers-admin"></a> Endpoints &bull; Offers Admin (WIP)

+This section describes endpoints destined for offers management.
+Navigate to [Offers](#v3-offers) section to see docs for member-related endpoints.

 NOTE: The Offers Admin API is in development state.
+Changes (rather small) may occur during our mobile apps development & testing process.

 ## Common error responses